ramsricharan/Show-Time/README.md

  * Used Firebase Storage to save the User's profile images.
  * The app is always in Sync, thanks to Google's real-time database which pushes updates whenever the database is changed.
+ * Used **Decodable** Objects to parse and store the JSON data provided by the tmdb API.
  * Used **UITabBarController** to navigate between different Movie Lists.
  * Implemented Master/Details Flow Layout using **UINavigationController** to show List of movies and their detailed information pages.